Photos make slow way home in tsunami-hit Japan

 "I try to remember that people found these photos in the midst of rubble, and that I have to take the baton from them.
 So that's where I get my motivation," Kinno said.

-The photos are frozen once found to prevent bacteria and mold from growing on them until they can be properly cleaned and packed for display.
+The photos are frozen once found to prevent bacteria and mould from growing on them until they can be properly cleaned and packed for display.

 The facility holds the photos in its industrial-sized freezer bins until they can be dealt with.
 Once cleaned, they are packed into photo albums and taken around to temporary housing complexes in the hopes of finding their owners.